 If the options above still do not work for you, there is not much assistance we can provide.
-In those rare cases, we suggest you visit your local public library to use a library computer to access our library card registration page.
+In those rare cases, we suggest you visit your local public library to use a library computer to access our online registration page.

 Below are some of the error messages you may receive and what they may mean.

-You did not let your browser send us location data.
+You did not permit your browser to send us location data.
 Make sure you did not overlook the browser's geolocation prompt; it normally appears just underneath the address bar and is easy to miss.
 Or make sure your browser's privacy settings aren't set to automatically deny geolocation requests.

 It looks like you may not be in Texas